ybbond/ybbond/content/posts/Inclusive Content Sharing/index.md

 ![Changed those to Invidious](youtube-invidious.gif "Changed those to Invidious")

+This practice may leads unaware readers to accidentally visit Youtube.
+They won't like that.
 I replaced the links to [Invidio.us](https://invidio.us) though.
 Hope that helps.

 So we talked about disturbing content and privacy.
 I am also thinking about **content availability**.
 The example is sharing great content that some people may not be able to retrieve, because it is hidden behind paywall.
 The example is some content on Medium, or NYTimes.

 I often encounter this on Hacker News, where the linked content is a paywalled post on Medium, or NYTimes.
-There is a work-around for this, and I know maybe that great content only available on that certain platform.
+There is a work-around for this that I often use, because some of those great contents might only be available on that certain paywalled platform.

 ![GIF animation of Medium Paywall, also an irony](medium-paywall.gif "GIF animation of Medium Paywall, also an irony")

-I train myself to take some time searching whether that post shared elsewhere and share the alternative link instead.
+When sharing contents that I originally read on Medium, I train myself to take some time searching whether that post shared elsewhere and to share the alternative link instead.

 ## Conclusion

 > You cannot please everyone.

 The topics I've written are not all.
-Others may think other factors they find necessary to consider before writing post or sharing links on the internet.
+Others may think of other factors they find necessary to consider before writing post or sharing links on the internet.

 Easier written than said, even more done.

 Sometimes I forget about some factors, and I am willing to be stand corrected for that.
 Thank you for all of you taking your precious time for reminding me.
 Truly appreciate your good intention.

-As a closing statement, this is a complicated world.
-I can be a simpleton and ignoring all those complexity, but I choose the option I think making this world a more pleasant place to live.
+As a closing statement: This is a complicated world.
+I can be a simpleton and ignoring all those complexity, but I choose the option that I think will make this world a more pleasant place to live.
 For me, and others.

 Cheers!